- Safe loving environment for women and women with their children.

 - discipleship programs through Bible studies, Christian education and intensive classes.

-- Substance abuse recovery through NA, AA and Celebrate Recovery.
+- Substance abuse recovery through NA, AA and Recovery Coaching.

 - The Genesis Process, a recovery and relapse prevention program.